 A Stunning Bipartisan Bill is Helping Camp Lejeune Veterans Get Justice

-After a decades-long battle, victims of Camp Lejeune water contamination may finally be able to get justice.
-Due to recent legislation, anyone who worked or lived at this base for at least 30 days between 1953 and 1987 may soon be able to file a Camp Lejeune water lawsuit.
+After a decades-long battle, Camp Lejeune water contamination victims may finally be able to get justice.
+Due to this historical development, anyone who worked or lived at this North Carolina Marine base for at least 30 days between 1953 and 1987 may be able to file a Camp Lejeune water lawsuit.
 You or a nursing home resident you love might be eligible for compensation if you were exposed during that time frame.

 What Happened at Camp Lejeune?